3 Facts about Atlas Computer

 This supercomputer was developed in parallel to projects in the United States.
 It used innovative technologies and parts to offer the first recognizable modern operating system, impressive RAM, and multiprogramming capabilities, though still far from the desktop design of modern computers.

 The University of Manchester was eventually joined by Ferranti in 1959.
-This company helped product the pilot version of Atlas before three more Atlas 1 versions were produced.
+This company helped produce the pilot version of Atlas before three more Atlas 1 versions were produced.
 Ferranti began commercially advertising the Atlas 2, which was a scaled-down version of the first with less costly parts.
 Unfortunately, it was considered a commercial failure.

 Atlas Computer: How It Worked